 The photosimulation and visualization show 13 turbines on the horizon that occupy a horizontal arc of about 20°.
-To put this in perspective, the "visual angle of the width of the thumb held at arm's length is about 2 degrees" (O'Shea 1991).
+To put this in perspective, the viewing angle of [the] thumb's width is about 2 degrees" when held at arm's length (O'Shea 1991).
 This is a bit greater than the area that would be blocked if the fingers and thumbs of both hands were held side-by-side at arm's length with the palms facing outward.
-The turbines will be too far away to give a sense of "looming" over users of the lake.
-However they will have a significant visual presence, and several turbines or hubs will be visible from most areas of the lake.
-The rating is Medium.
+The turbines will have a significant visual presence, and several turbines or hubs will be visible from most areas of the lake.
+The rating is Medium to High.

 Overall scenic impact.
 The turbines will have a significant visual presence above the horizon line from almost all of Junior Lake, including as close as 3.2 miles.
 It is anticipated that there is a substantial level of recreation use on Junior Lake.
-However scenic quality is not generally thought to be central to the types of activities that are expected to be most common-fishing, boating and swimming.
+However scenic quality is not generally thought to be central to the types of activities that are expected to be most common-fishing, swimming, boating.
 Therefore the Overall Scenic Impact is set at Medium.